Is Delta-8 Legal in Alabama?

 But even so, the Alabama State Legislature hasn’t banned delta-8, unlike the 18 states across the US that have already done so.
 That suggests some staying power for the substance and support for the hemp industry in the right places.

-Either that or many Alabama lawmakers just haven’t latched onto what delta-8 actually is.
+Either that or many Alabama lawmakers just haven’t latched onto what delta-8 is.
 In that case, let’s hope the media focus on delta-8 right now in cannabis circles and beyond doesn’t attract the wrong attention.

 If the status quo remains, delta-8 will continue to succeed in Alabama, which won’t be legalizing recreational marijuana anytime soon.
 With the US public becoming increasingly pro-marijuana in recent years, federal legalization is more likely – although not imminent.